Hollywood Police Driving Academy

 does for marksmanship, this trope does for police driving.
 In Real Life

-, it's largely assumed that most law enforcement personnel are trained professionals when it comes to Car Chases
+, it's largely assumed that most law enforcement personnel are trained professionals in specialised top-quality vehicles when it comes to Car Chases

 ; Their movie, television, video game, etc. counterparts, not so much.
 In fiction, especially if they're chasing the protagonists, they crash into fruit and/or vegetable carts

 , get cut off by closing railroad crossings and opening draw bridges, drive their vehicles into ditches or off cliffs, and run into any number of other snafus a real police officer (or anyone with a learner's permit) would know to avoid if at all possible.

 See also Car Chase

 , which dials up the idiocy to ridiculous levels.
 Tends to hang out at the donut shop